ggrayapura7/Github-Practice/README.md

 # Github-Practice
-This is for java revision
+This is for Setting and learning Github